CloudLabs-MOC/CloudLabs-SEED/Web Security/SQL Injection Attack/SQL-Injection-Attack.md

 - Chapter 12 of the SEED Book,_Computer & Internet Security: A Hands-on Approach_, 2nd Edition,
     by Wenliang Du.
 See details at https://www.handsonsecurity.net.

-**Lab Environment.** You can perform the lab exercise on the SEED VM provided by the Cloudlabs.
+**Lab Environment.** You can perform the lab exercise on the SEED VM provided by Cloudlabs.

 ## 2 Lab Environment